-- The IACUC shall meet as often as necessary to fulfil its institutional responsibilities, but it should meet at least once every 6 months.
+- The IACUC shall meet as often as necessary to fulfill its institutional responsibilities, but it should meet at least once every 6 months.

 - A quorum is a majority (greater than 50%) the voting members of IACUC.
 All matters requiring a vote by the IACUC requires a simple majority of the quorum.

 - Minutes of the Committee meetings shall be taken and kept on file by the IACUC recording secretary as part of the official records of the IACUC proceedings.